 The University of Edinburgh has a long tradition of supporting students of all ages and social backgrounds to enter higher education and we remain committed to ensuring this continues.

-Our generous bursary arrangements for domiciled undergraduate students from England, Wales and Northern Ireland reflects our aim of recruiting the brightest and best students regardless of their financial situation.
+Our generous bursary arrangements for undergraduate students in England, Wales and Northern Ireland reflects our aim of recruiting the brightest and best students regardless of their financial situation.

 The University of Edinburgh Bursary provides the most generous bursary support of any UK university for those with a family income of less than £16,000.
 Bursaries of between £500 and £7,000 are being offered to England, Wales and Northern Ireland domiciled undergraduate students who begin their degree programme in the 2015-2016 academic session and are liable for the £9,000 tuition fee.